Jeterlee/MavenRepository/README.md

 ## License
 ```
-Copyright (c) 2017 - 2018, The Jeterlee authors
+Copyright (c) 2017 - 2019, The jeterlee authors

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.